spring-attic/sagan/CONTRIBUTING.md

 Our formatting and import organization profiles are checked into the project under the [style](https://github.com/spring-io/sagan/tree/main/style) directory.
 Check out the README there for instructions how to import them into Eclipse or IDEA.

-## Use `hub` for pull requests
+## Use `gh` for pull requests

-If you're not already familiar, GitHub's [`hub`](http://hub.github.com) utility is a simple, transparent layer on top of your existing `git` installation that adds amazingly useful tools specific to working with GitHub.
-Install it post-haste!
+If you're not already familiar, GitHub's [`gh`](ihttps://cli.github.com/manual/) utility that brings pull requests, issues and many other GitHub features to your terminal.
 It'll allow you to do super-powerful things like this:

     # nothing unusual here...
     git checkout my-feature-branch
     git push myfork my-feature-branch

-    # but the following is only possible with hub--
+    # but the following is only possible with gh--
-    # it will submit the changes in my-feature-branch
+    # it will guide you with an interactively
-    # by converting issue #123 into a pull request.
-Win.
-    hub pull-request -i 123

-    # or, if you alias hub to git as most hub users do
-    git pull-request -i 123

-Besides being really convenient, the Sagan development team heavily uses this feature of `hub` to avoid creating extra issues.
-We'll create an issue, discuss it, and then at some point submit a pull request against it as above.
-This way, everything about that change is in one place, neat and tidy.
+		# to create a PR against the upstream branch
+		gh pr create

 ## Commit like a pro